nshanian/TMT-MS/README.md

 [Click here](https://htmlpreview.github.io/?https://github.com/nshanian/Documents/blob/main/TMT-MS_analysis.html) for the HTML version of this workflow with the output and the embedded plots.

+[Click here](https://htmlpreview.github.io/?https://github.com/nshanian/Documents/blob/main/TMT-MS_NLME.html) for the HTML version of another example workflow using non-linear mixed effects model (NLME) with the output and the embedded plots.

 Differential Abundance Analysis of TMT-MS data

 The overall design is a genetically targeted proximity labeling experiment with dCas9 as the targeting moiety.
 The goal is to explore this dataset, to initially identify any proteins that are showing differences in abundance across the various conditions.
 Then lastly, to perform differential abundance analysis between different conditions.